 In partnership with Leonidas Kavakos and Yo-Yo Ma, Mr. Ax began the current season with concerts in Vienna, Paris, and London in support of their recent release of Brahms’s Piano Trios for Sony Classical.
 In the US he returns to the orchestras in Cleveland, Chicago, New York, Philadelphia, San Francisco, Los Angeles, Minneapolis, Washington, Detroit, Pittsburgh, Nashville, and Portland, and concludes the season with a recital at Carnegie Hall.
 In Europe he can be heard in Munich, Amsterdam, Berlin, Rome, Vienna, London, and on tour with the Budapest Festival Orchestra in Italy.

 Mr. Ax has been a Sony Classical exclusive recording artist since 1987.
 He has received Grammy Awards for two volumes of his cycle of Haydn’s piano sonatas, and made a series of Grammy-winning recordings of Beethoven and Brahms sonatas for cello and piano with Yo-Yo Ma.
 In the 2004–05 season, Mr. Ax contributed to an International Emmy Award–winning BBC documentary commemorating the Holocaust that aired on the 60th anniversary of the liberation of Auschwitz.
 In 2013 his recording Variations received the Echo Klassik Award for Solo Recording of the Year (19th-century music / piano).

-Mr. Ax resides in New York City with his wife, pianist Yoko Nozaki, with whom he has two children.
-He is a Fellow of the American Academy of Arts and Sciences and holds honorary doctorates of music from Yale and Columbia Universities.
+Emanuel Ax is a fellow of the American Academy of Arts and Sciences and holds honorary doctorates of music from Skidmore College, Yale University, and Columbia University.